beatmadsen/is_it_done_yet/README.md

     - example response body: `{ "build_states": { "51": "bad", "52": "ok" } }`
 * `GET /builds/:build_id/nodes/:node_id`
     - example response body: `{ "build_state": "ok" }`

+The app keeps the build states in memory.
+This means that values will be lost after a restart of the service.
+Further, load balancing across multiple instances will only work if routing to the individual instance is consistent for the same `:build_id` path parameter, but scaling beyond one app instance is not currently a known use case.

 ## Development